2021 Norwegian parliamentary election

 Parliamentary elections were held in Norway on 13 September 2021.
 All 169 seats in the Norwegian legislature, the Storting, were up for election.

 The election was won by a coalition consisting of the social-democratic Labour Party and the agrarian Centre Party that entered into negotiations to form a government.
 The election also resulted in a majority for the parties that seek to dissolve the unpopular and controversial Viken county.

-It saw a big win for the left-wing opposition in an election fought on climate change, inequality, and oil.
-Late at night on 13 September, incumbent Conservative Party prime minister Erna Solberg conceded defeat.
+Jonas Gahr Støre's Labour Party retained its position as Norway's largest party and expanded their lead in seats over the Conservatives, despite a slight drop in its share of votes and the loss of one seat.
+Incumbent Conservative Party prime minister Erna Solberg conceded defeat.
 Her party ended up with the second-largest number of representatives.
-Jonas Gahr Støre's Labour Party retained its position as Norway's largest party and expanded their lead in seats over the Conservatives, despite a slight drop in its share of votes and the loss of one seat.

-Støre was aiming to form a majority government with the Centre Party and the Socialist Left Party, but the latter stated they would remain in opposition citing disagreements over climate and welfare policies, while remaining open for future negotiations and to support the government on common grounds.
-On 14 October, Støre became prime minister of a pro-oil minority government, the Støre Cabinet.
+Støre aimed to form a majority government with the Centre Party and the Socialist Left Party, but the latter stated they would remain in opposition, citing disagreements over climate and welfare policies, while remaining open to future negotiations and supporting the government on common ground.
+On 14 October, Støre became prime minister of a minority government, the Støre Cabinet.